Top 10 master’s dissertation writing tips

-1. Research objectives.
-When writing a dissertation at Masters level it is essential to consider all aspects from which the strength of the piece will be assessed.
+It is essential to consider all aspects from which the strength of the piece will be assessed, when dissertation writing at master's level.
 Original, relevant, manageable research objectives must be formulated – and stated with precision – in order to signal the serious and considered nature of the work you are to undertake.

-5. Originality.
-Originality is, needless to say, a core component of extended pieces of work at Masters level.
+Originality is, needless to say, a core component of extended pieces of work at master's level.
 Having created suitable objectives, gained a thorough understanding of deficiencies in existing knowledge and remained mindful of the scope of your work, you have laid the foundations for making a genuinely original contribution to the knowledge base of your subject area.